The late Russ Cleary comes to mind as I looked at the fuss over the rebranding of Diet Coke.

 Cleary was one of the sharpest businesspeople I ever encountered in my reporting career.
 Only Sam Calagione of Milton, DE’s Dogfish Head comes to mind in rivaling Cleary’s ability to thrive in a hyper-competitive environment.

-The hard-driving Cleary, a lawyer by profession, married the brewery owner’s daughter and went on to build Heileman into the nation’s fourth-largest brewer.
+The hard-driving Cleary, a lawyer by profession, married the brewery owner’s daughter and went on to build Heileman into the nation’s fourth-largest brewer with annual revenues of more than $3 billion.

 Cleary took great pride in making Anheuser-Busch and Miller also-rans in Chicago as dozens of truckloads of the company’s flagship Old Style brand made their way to the Windy City each day.

-Under Cleary, Heileman paid bargain prices for breweries and brands that included Baltimore’s National Bohemian and Schmidt’s in Philadelphia, not to be confused with Schmid’s of St. Paul, also a part of Heileman.
+Under Cleary, Heileman paid bargain prices for breweries and brands that included Baltimore’s National Bohemian and Schmidt’s in Philadelphia, not to be confused with Schmidt’s of St. Paul, also a part of Heileman.

 In some ways, Calagione and Cleary could have hardly been more different.